Speed Camera Locations

 *The block ranges for the stated locations are approximations for the enforcement zones.
 Enforcement at all stated locations may be on a temporary, rotating, or permanent basis within the Saint Mary’s Catholic School, school zone, between the 7000 block of Annapolis Road to the intersection of Annapolis Road and Ardwick Ardmore Road.

-Unless your tag number has been flagged by Landover Hills, you can
+Unless your license tag has been flagged by the Town of Landover Hills, you may pay the citation by:

 • Money order